Niranjanpoudelusu/Assignment/Coding examples/Synchro & Vissim/ReadMe.md

 ## Mp4 files of simple VISSIM simulation !!
-Clicl view raw to download and view simple simulation files
+Click the Mp4 file and again click view raw to see the simple VISSIM simulation video.